 As a long term strategy, focusing on SEO and better content on the website provides a much better and longer-lasting return on investment.

 What Worked a Few Years Ago No Longer Works Today

-Although years ago attorneys certainly saw a nice return on investment and converted clients by using pay per click, the popularity of these techniques today means that it is no longer a wise long term investment for most law firms.
-The cost per acquisition (CPA) no longer justifies the expense.
-If over the long term you are not making money or getting paid for your pay per click (PPC) efforts then why not find a better way for your law firm?
+In the past, many attorneys saw a nice return on investment and converted clients by using pay per click.
+But for many law firms today, the cost per acquisition (CPA) no longer justifies the expense.
+If over the long term you are not making money or getting paid for your pay per click (PPC) efforts, then why not find a better way for your law firm?

 For a fraction of the costs, these same attorneys that are addicted to pay per click could use much more effective techniques such as:

 - updating the website’s content management system (CMS);